F5Networks/f5-cloud-iapps/f5-cloud-logger/README.md

 ## Help

-While this template has been created by F5 Networks, it currently is an **experimental** solution and therefore has not completed full testing and is subject to change.
-F5 Networks does not offer technical support for solutions that have been deemed **experimental**.
+Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
+This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K40701984).

-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on cloud related solutions.
+We also encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on cloud related solutions.

 ## Example Azure OMS (Log Analytics) Queries